kansas patriot guard, kansas patriot guard, kansas patriot guard

 For example, Active Duty Military, Veterans, Law Enforcement Officers, Firefighters, will salute.
 Those who have not served must put their right hand over their heart.

-If you're riding a motorcycle, wear protective clothing.
+If you are riding a motorcycle, wear protective clothing.
 Many of us wear helmets, gloves, and leathers.

-If you're driving an automobile, dress appropriately for the weather, but be sensible.
+If you are driving an automobile, dress appropriately for the weather, but be sensible and respectful.

 The Patriot Guard does not have fundraisers.
 We do not solicit donations.